ooq-kamui/dotfiles/doc/memo.md

     - del

-## pwsh

-dir
-- dir; p

-## vim

-def
-- nnoremap |
-  - research

-vnoremap L
-- v ( v mode normal select, pos in line )
-  - spc decide
-    - case in line
-      - cnd can ?

-## win gitbash

-vim
-- cmd alias
+cmd alias
 - def can not ?
 - research

 ---